The Galapagos Archipelago, also known as Darwin’s living laboratory, is home to an abundance of wildlife, both on land and underwater.

 Here I’ll go from the cheapest to the most expensive, but at the same time these go from the “most restricted” to the “most varied.”

 You can volunteer in Galapagos!
-If you’re looking to spend a decent time in the islands and help with conservation efforts, then this might be a good opportunity to be there without necessarily spending a lot of money.
+If you’re looking to spend a decent time on the islands and help with conservation efforts, then this might be a good opportunity to be there without necessarily spending a lot of money.

 It will be expected of you to work a few hours a day, but then you’ll have some time off to explore around.
 Of course, this means that you will spend most of your time on one island and only visit the other islands when you have a day or two off.

-While this can be the cheapest way possible, the price range can go from almost nothing (if you couchsurf or find a cheap program) to a couple thousand dollars.
+While this can be the cheapest way possible, the price range can go from almost nothing (if you couchsurf or find a cheap program) to a couple of thousand dollars.